ISSMdevteam/.github/profile/README.md

 # ISSM
 Ice-sheet and Sea-level System Model (ISSM): a framework for modeling ice flow on ice sheet/ice shelf systems using Finite Element Analysis, and parallel technologies.

-For tagged releases of ISSM, please see the `ISSM-Releases` repository.
+For tagged releases of ISSM and other public assets, please see the `ISSM` repository.

 For access to the development repository, please contact us.